 Condense startup cost is not included in the determination of the clearing price.

-The resource synchronized reserve offer is that which is submitted by the owner via the Markets Gateway System by 1415 hours on the day preceding the operating day.
+The resource Synchronized Reserve Oeffer is that which is submitted by the owner via the Markets Gateway System by 1415 hours on the day preceding the operating day.

 Estimated resource opportunity cost for condensing CTs is calculated as follows: